komiwalnut/peppermint-butler/README.md

 - `/stopreminder` - Stop receiving daily reminders

-- `/listtimezones` - View a list of common timezones organized by region
+- `/listtimezones` - View a list of common timezones organized by region and get a link to all supported timezones

 ## Timezone Support